gpuoti/Artifact-PonyExpress/readme.rst

 documentation
 -------------

-Broker is documented using **restructuredText** and **sphinx**.
+pony is documented using **restructuredText** and **sphinx**.
 Documentation source files are in doc/source folder.
 To build the documentation run the following command after cd to the project's documentation root folder.

 .. code-block:: bash

     > make  html

-The output will be accessible from  doc/user-doc/html/broker.html.
+The output will be accessible from  doc/user-doc/html/pony.html.
 Of course you can build documentation using any format supported by sphinx.

 Project statisticts